OnyxfireInc/OnyxBackupVM/docs/index.md

 1. OnyxBackupVM will require lots of file storage; setup a storage server with an exported VM backup share.
    - Frequently NFS is used for the storage server, with many installation and configuration sources available on the web.
    - An optional SMB/CIFS mode can be enabled via the `share_type` option in the config file.
-2. For all of the XenServers in a given pool, mount the new share at your desired filesystem location.
+2. For all of the servers in a given pool, mount the new share at your desired filesystem location.
    - **NOTE**: Make sure to add the new mount information to the `/etc/fstab` file to ensure it is remounted on a reboot of the host.
 3. Download and extract the latest release to your desired execution location, such as `/mnt/onyxbackup`
-    - Generally you would extract to and run OnyxBackupVM from the mounted backup share so that the same version, backups, logs, and configuration are visible to all XenServer hosts, though this is not a requirement
+    - Generally you would extract to and run OnyxBackupVM from the mounted backup share so that the same version, backups, logs, and configuration are visible to all hosts, though this is not a requirement
     - `<OnyxBackupVM path>/etc`
        - Contains `onyxbackup.example` (example onyxbackup.cfg file that is heavily commented)
        - Contains `logging.example` (example of logging.json with default logging configuration)